tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
-I'm a product design manager at Farewill
+I'm a product design manager at Thriva
 hide_title: false
-subtitle: We're changing the way the world deals with death
+subtitle: We're increasing the time we all spend in good health
 layout: page
 ---